AGILESCIENCE/Agilepy/docs/source/help/development.rst

     docker exec -it $CONTAINER_NAME bash -l

-7. Inside the container activate the :code:`agilepy` virtual environment, move to the repository location and install the code in *editable* mode:
+7. Inside the container move to the repository location and install the depenencies and Agilepy in *editable* mode:

 .. code-block::

-    source $HOME/venv/agilepy/bin/activate
     cd $HOME/agile/Agilepy
+    python3 -m pip install -r requirements.lock
-    pip install -e .
+    python3 -m pip install -e .

 Now you have the Agilepy's latest development version installed in your environment.
 You can also edit it to implement your own agilepy features!